 Tie-break: If it is not possible to distinguish between one or more applicants within an oversubscription criterion, places will be allocated to those living nearest the school first measured by straight line distance as outlined in (5) above.
-If the distance criterion is not sufficient to distinguish between two and more applicants for the last remaining place, then a lottery will be drawn by an independent person, not employed by the school or working in the local authority children's services directorate.
-All will be considered together as one application and the school will go above its normal admission number.
+If the distance criterion is not sufficient to distinguish between two and more applicants for the last place, all will be considered together as one application and the school will go above its normal admission number.

 Twins and other siblings in the same year cohort: In the case of siblings in the same age cohort and where there is only one place available in the school, all will be considered together as one application.
-The school will go above its normal admissions number if it is possible to do so within relevant legislation.
+The school will go above its normal admissions number.